HCIILAB/SCUT-CAB_Dataset_Release/README.md

 ## Description
 <!-- The SCUT-CAB Dataset contains 4000  images of Chinese ancient books, including 31,931 layout element annotations, which contains different binding forms, fonts, and preservation conditions.
 To facilitate multiple tasks of layout analysis, the dataset is divided into two parts: CAB-Physical for physical layout analysis and CAB-Logical for logical layout analysis.
 CAB-Physical contains 4 classes including 31,931 layout elements annotations, CAB-Logical contains 27 classes including 31,931 layout elements annotations.
 The SCUT-CAB dataset also contains the labeling of the reading order. -->
 The SCUT-CAB Dataset is established by manually annotating 4000 images of ancient books, including 31,931 layout element annotations, which contains different binding forms, fonts, and preservation conditions.
 To facilitate the multiple tasks involved in document layout analysis, the dataset is segregated into two subsets: SCUT-CAB-Physical for physical layout analysis and SCUT-CAB-Logical for logical layout analysis.
-SCUT-CABPhysical contains four categories, whereas SCUT-CAB-Logical contains 27 categories.
+SCUT-CAB-Physical contains four categories, whereas SCUT-CAB-Logical contains 27 categories.
 Furthermore, the SCUT-CAB dataset comprises the labeling of the reading order.

 ## Examples of SCUT-CAB
 ### Data source: